Composition over inheritance: Benefits

 To favor composition over inheritance is a design principle that gives the design higher flexibility.
 It is more natural to build business-domain classes out of various components than trying to find commonality between them and creating a family tree.
 For example, an accelerator pedal and a steering wheel share very few common traits, yet both are vital components in a car.
-What they can do and how they can be used to benefit the car is easily defined.
+What they can do and how they can be used to benefit the car are easily defined.
 Composition also provides a more stable business domain in the long term as it is less prone to the quirks of the family members.
 In other words, it is better to compose what an object can do (has-a) than extend what it is (is-a).

 Initial design is simplified by identifying system object behaviors in separate interfaces instead of creating a hierarchical relationship to distribute behaviors among business-domain classes via inheritance.
 This approach more easily accommodates future requirements changes that would otherwise require a complete restructuring of business-domain classes in the inheritance model.
 Additionally, it avoids problems often associated with relatively minor changes to an inheritance-based model that includes several generations of classes.

 Composition relation is more flexible as it may be changed on runtime, while sub-typing relations are static and need recompilation in many languages.

 Some languages, notably Go and Rust, use type composition exclusively.

 Drawbacks

 One common drawback of using composition instead of inheritance is that methods being provided by individual components may have to be implemented in the derived type, even if they are only forwarding methods (this is true in most programming languages, but not all; see § Avoiding drawbacks).
 In contrast, inheritance does not require all of the base class's methods to be re-implemented within the derived class.
 Rather, the derived class only needs to implement (override) the methods having different behavior than the base class methods.
 This can require significantly less programming effort if the base class contains many methods providing default behavior and only a few of them need to be overridden within the derived class.

+Thus, the pattern of "composition over inheritance" should not be interpreted as a literal mantra or law, but rather a selectively applicable suggestion to be used where appropriate.